raafat54/roll-dice/README.md

 A new Flutter project for rolling dice with a button click.

+`flutter packages get` to install deps

-It demonstrates the difference between stateful and stateless widgets.
+The repo demonstrates the difference between stateful and stateless widgets.

 The main difference is in the